tailscale/terms-and-conditions/dpa/index.md

 access to the Tailscale VPN, logs describing connections and containing statistics about data sent to and from other devices ("Inter-Node Traffic Logs"), and version of Tailscale VPN installed.
-Tailscale does not Process in any way, or have the ability to access, the content of Customer's traffic data transmitted through the Services, which is fully end-to-end encrypted.
+Tailscale does not have the ability to access, the content of Customer's traffic data transmitted through the Services, which is fully end-to-end encrypted.